 The goal of California courts is to protect the best interests of the child involved in legal matters.
 When a parent is unfit or unable to provide care for his or her child — either temporarily or long term due to substance abuse, emotional instability, etc. — a guardian may be appointed to ensure that the emotional, financial, or educational needs of the child are met.

-I am Irvine guardianship attorney Elizabeth Jones, and I represent clients throughout Orange County in a variety of family law matters affecting children.
+I am Newport Beach guardianship attorney Elizabeth Jones, and I represent clients throughout Orange County in a variety of family law matters affecting children.
 To learn more about establishing a guardianship, please contact my law office to schedule a consultation.

 What Is a Guardianship?